 TSM vs. Renegades (2-0)

-The next match of the tournament lacked the drama of the first as TSM handily dispatched Renegades Renegades North America Rank #24 in their quarterfinal matchup.
+The next match of the tournament lacked the drama of the first as TSM handily dispatched Renegades Renegades Inactive in their quarterfinal matchup.
 TSM won the first map of the series, Ascent, by a dominating 13-1 margin.

 "When you get demolished 13-1, it kinda hits your mental pretty hard," Winsum said.
 "But you just get up and you walk around.
 I like to splash some water on my face and do some deep breathing and that usually resets me."

 That reset worked for Winsum, as his ACS improved from 132 on map one to 301 on the second map, the second highest on the server.
 Still, it wasn't enough to overcome TSM as they lost that second map 13-5.

 "Being so dominant in the first game, that obviously gets the ball rolling a bit for the rest of the tournament — you feel confident, you feel like you're on your game, you're definitely playing well," Drone said.
 "And it's kind of what we expect of ourselves, too.
 We put heavy pressure and high expectations on our whole team in terms of like, we want to be the best and we want to prove that we're the best, and that means winning everything and trying to make it as dominant as we can.
 So it definitely helps us get in the groove for the rest of the tournament."